Call now in confidence immediate help & advice 24/7

 Because of this, a medicated detox at a rehab facility is highly important especially for patients suffering from severe levels of dependence.

-However, if your addiction symptoms are mild and you are able to undergo treatment as an outpatient according to the ASAM’s treatment placement criteria, then you may be able to undergo a home detox and find success throughout your recovery.
+However, if your addiction symptoms are mild and you are able to undergo rehab treatment as an outpatient according to the ASAM’s treatment placement criteria, then you may be able to undergo a home detox and find success throughout your recovery.

-However, undergoing a home detox is something which needs to be considered by health practitioners in order to make a wise and calculated decision.
+However, undergoing a home detox is something which needs to be considered by rehab health practitioners in order to make a wise and calculated decision.

 Will I Be Able to See My Family During Drug & Alcohol Rehab Cumbria?